-Individual users of the Internet are responsible for their behaviour and communications over the network.
+Individual users of the IT and digital facilities are responsible for their behaviour and communications over the network.
 Users will comply with school standards and will honour the agreements they have signed.

 Users should expect that electronic communications, files stored on servers or other storage media will be open to inspection.